TokaLab/github.io/pages/SDiag_docs.md

 ---
 layout: splash
-title: SDiag - Simulated Diagnostics
+title: SynDiag - Synthetic Diagnostics
 math: true
-permalink: /SDiag/
+permalink: /SynDiag/
 ---

-# SDiag - Simulated Diagnostics
+# SynDiag - Synthetic Diagnostics

-SDiag is a tool for simulating diagnostics given a reference plasma scenario and a geometry configuration.
+SynDiag is a tool for simulating diagnostics given a reference plasma scenario and a geometry configuration.
 You can use it with the SimPla output or with a plasma configuration which is in SimPla format.

 ## MATLAB Guide